Due to changes in State funding, the number of students accepted into The Associate of Science Degree in Nursing Program

 7. All admission requirement courses and general education courses required for graduation must be completed with a grade of "C" or better.

 8. ANAT 101, ANAT 102 and BIOL 125 require a 7-year recency.
-Students who are lacking the 7-year science recency will receive information on their evaluation on how to satisfy.
+Students who are lacking the 7-year science recency will receive information on their evaluation on how to satisfy the requirements.

 9. Submit Transcript Evaluation Request Form once all prerequisites are in progress or completed before the December 1st deadline for the Fall program directly to the NAHU, Building 500 Menifee Valley Campus.

 10. Obtain an application from the Nursing and Allied Health Office during the application filing period.
 Applications are accepted

 To read more information about the program requirements, please download and review the ADN Program Brochure 2013-2014.pdf or the LVN-RN Transition Brochure 2013-2014.pdf.

 *Please note: Mt.
 San Jacinto College does not accept online/hybrid science courses for Nursing & Allied Health Programs.
 Transfer students should submit a copy of their registration statement with the Transcript Evaluation Request to verify science courses were completed on-campus and confirm minimum lecture/lab hours were met for program admission.

-Note: According to the BRN (Board of Registered Nursing), all nursing students must have a US Social Security Number.
+In accordance with the Board of Registered Nursing (BRN), all nursing students must have a US Social Security Number.
 The BRN will no longer accept applications that do not contain a US Social Security Number.
 The Nursing Practice Act provides for a unified examination and licensing application.
 Once an applicant passes the examination, a license is automatically issued.
 Under these circumstances, the BRN cannot accept applications for examination and licensure without a US Social Security number.

 Student admitted to the ADN program in Fall 2013 had an Average GPA = 3.416 and Average TEAS = 72.9%

 Students admitted to the ADN Program in Spring 2013 had an Average GPA = 3.824 and Average TEAS = 84.1%

 All students are required to submit a Transcript Evaluation Request directly to the NAHU prior to submitting an application to the Associate Degree Nursing Program.
 Please click on the form below to download a copy.

 Nursing - Transcript Evaluation Request Form